Spensiir/hitchens/_posts/2023-01-15-orange-pools.md

 categories: poems
 ---

-Gold orange light pools on glossy bamboo floor.
+Gold light pools on a bamboo floor
-A thousand rays spread flat onto my skin,
+A hundred rays drape over my skin,
-rich like a honeybee's nectar.
+rich like a bee's nectar